aaroncelestian/RamanLab/docs/UPDATE_CHECKER_README.md

 ---

-*The ClaritySpectra Update Checker ensures you always have access to the latest features and improvements.
+*The RamanLab Update Checker ensures you always have access to the latest features and improvements.
 Keep your spectral analysis tools up to date!*